-Dogs are Killed When They are No Longer Profitable
+Greyhounds are Killed When They are No Longer Profitable

-Dogs Are Transported in a Dangerous Manner
+Greyhounds Are Transported in a Dangerous Manner

 Because dogs typically compete at several racetracks during their career, professional haulers transport large numbers of dogs from one racetrack to another.
 During this process, dogs are transported in cramped conditions, and in some cases undergo cross-country trips in unventilated, aluminum trailers or rental vans.
-According to Care of the Racing Greyhound, an industry handbook, transportation over long distances can cause dogs to suffer from dehydration, weight variation, and exhaustion.

 In recent years, there have been several media-documented cases of racing dogs dying during transport.
-For example, in 2003 two dogs died en route from Oregon to Oklahoma.

 Economic Pressure Leads to

 The quality of veterinary care a dog receives can also be compromised by financial considerations.

-Dogs Race in Extreme Weather Conditions
+Greyhounds Race in Extreme Weather Conditions

 At commercial racetracks, dogs race on the hottest days of summer and the coldest days of winter.
 These extreme weather conditions can contribute to racing injuries.

-Dogs are Trained With Live Animals, Such as Rabbits
+Some Greyhounds are Trained With Live Animals, Such as Rabbits

 Some members of the dog racing industry believe that training dogs with live animals, such as rabbits, causes them to run faster when competing.
 While the industry has publicly denounced this practice, it does still occur.
 In 2002 a greyhound breeder and owner had his state license suspended after he was caught using domestic rabbits to train his dogs.
 At least 180 rabbits were found at his kennel in rural Arizona.
 In 2011, a Texas greyhound trainer surrendered his license after he was caught on video using live rabbits to train dogs.